FlexMeasures/flexmeasures/documentation/dev/ci.rst

    # web application.
    # It works by setting the variable 'application' to a WSGI handler of some description.

-   import sys
    import os
    from dotenv import load_dotenv

-   # add your project directory to the sys.path
    project_home = u'/path/to/your/code/flexmeasures'
-   if project_home not in sys.path:
-       sys.path = [project_home] + sys.path

    load_dotenv(os.path.join(project_home, '.env'))

    # create flask app - need to call it "application" for WSGI to work